WincAcademy/practice_data/data/random_data_set/README.md

 You can simply paste the contents of the Python file into a Jupyter notebook and start using it.

+## Sample

+The `sample.csv` file contains an example of the produced output.

 ## Customizing

 If you want to work with less rows or want to constrain the datetime range this